An Important Message from Fire Chief Brad Bradley

 While crews ordinarily look forward to station visitors, the health and safety of the community takes priority, so effective immediately, fire stations will be restricted to NWFD personnel only.

-To limit the impact to our construction partners, the administrative lobby on Massingale Road will be open every Monday and Wednesday from 8:00am-10:00am for plan drop off and pick up.
+The administrative lobby on Massingale Road is open Monday – Friday from 8:00am-5:00pm.
 We request that you observe 6 feet of social distancing between individuals while on site.
 We ask that if you are experiencing ANY symptoms of ANY illness that you arrange for an alternate person to drop off or pick up plans.
-We will allow only one person in the lobby at a time and request all others to form a line outside of the main entrance.
 Although we’ve limited public access to our facilities to help reduce the spread of the COVID-19 virus our staff are currently well and working fulltime, we anticipate normal turn-around times.

 Fire Chief Norman K “Brad” Bradley III assumed command of the Northwest Fire District on June 29, 2018 to lead the organization in its mission to Save Lives, Protect Property, and Care for our Community.